 We are closely monitoring the pandemic caused by the novel coronavirus SARS-CoV-2 which causes the disease COVID-19, and are evaluating its impact on all aspects of our business including how it will affect our partners, collaborations, and our research and development operations.
-While the pandemic did not significantly disrupt our business during the three months ended March 31, 2020, the evolving nature of the pandemic prevents us from reasonably predicting how the pandemic will affect our financial condition, results of operations and cash flows due to numerous uncertainties.
+While the pandemic did not significantly disrupt our business during the six months ended June 30, 2020, the evolving nature of the pandemic prevents us from reasonably predicting how the pandemic will affect our financial condition, results of operations and cash flows due to numerous uncertainties.
 These uncertainties include the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impacts and the direct and indirect economic effects of the pandemic and containment measures, among others.
-Many states, including California, where we are headquartered and where our principal place of business is located and cities therein have instituted quarantines, restrictions on travel, stay at home rules and restrictions on types of business that may continue to operate.
+Many states, including California, where we are headquartered and where our principal place of business is located, and cities therein have instituted quarantines, restrictions, rules and guidelines that affect the continued operation of businesses.
 Other countries and states where we conduct manufacturing of our drug product, testing activities and clinical sites where patients are enrolled in our clinical trials have enacted similar restrictions that could affect our ability to conduct our drug candidate development and clinical operations.